nautsio/nautsio.github.io/_posts/2016-03-15-building-secure-applications-with-vault.md

   - training
   - xebia
 ---
-Storing and granting access to sensitive information and secrets is a difficult problem to solve, and it's easy to accidentally introduce security issues along the way.
-Every organization has to store secrets or other sensitive information and have it be accessible to individuals or systems.
-These secrets can be database credentials, cloud provider credentials, API keys, etc.
+How to store and grant access to secret or sensitive information is a difficult problem to solve.
+It’s often too easy to accidentally introduce security issues along the way.
+Every organization needs to store private or sensitive information, such as database credentials, cloud provider credentials, API keys, etcetera while keeping it accessible to some individuals or systems.

-How do you share them without them being open to attack?
-And if something does occur, how can you see what information was requested by whom and revoke the affected keys.
-One of the products that tries to provide answers to these question is HashiCorp's [Vault](https://www.vaultproject.io/).
+How do you share this information without opening it up to attack?
+And if a security breach does occur, how can you see what information was requested by whom and revoke the affected keys?
+One product that provides answers to these questions and solves these security issues is HashiCorp's [Vault](https://www.vaultproject.io/).

 Vault secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 Vault handles leasing, key revocation, key rolling, and auditing.